 Brian Roche, BSc, PICP (MIAPT)

-Brian is a musculoskeletal physical therapist (BSc, Ph.Th.) and member of the Irish Association of Physical Therapists (MIAPT).
+Brian is a musculoskeletal physical therapist (BSc, Ph.Th.) and member of the Irish Association of Physical Therapists (MIAPT) and registered physiotherapist with CORU.
 He is a certified strength and conditioning coach (PICP) and matwork (1) Pilates instructor (APPI).
+He is a certified Vodder manual lymph drainage therapist and a dry needling clinician.
 Having spent a number of years working in a community based clinic, Brian enjoys the benefits and experience of being able to treat patients aged 5 years to 95 years, both from non sporting and sporting backgrounds.

 Brian's goal is to provide expert care for injury or weakness to your muscles, joints, ligaments and tendons using a holistic approach.
 He is trained to use hands on treatments (such as massage, mobilising and manipulation techniques) as well as specific taping and dry needling techniques to encourage the body's own healing mechanisms.